TheMayaNutCompany/mayanut.github.io/CODE_OF_CONDUCT.md

 ## 🔒 Confidentiality

-All reports are handled privately.
+All reports will be handled as privately as possible.

-Information shared will only be used to enforce project policy — never published or stored publicly.
+Information shared in a report will only be used for review, response, and enforcement purposes, and will not be published publicly except where disclosure is required by law or necessary to address serious risk.

 ---

 ## 🚫 Consequences

-Depending on severity and frequency, actions may include:
+Depending on the severity or frequency of a violation, responses may include:

 - A private warning
-- Temporary contribution suspension
+- Temporary suspension from contributions or participation
-- Permanent ban from participation
+- Permanent removal from participation
-- Issue lockdown or removal
+- Issue, discussion, or pull request lockdown or removal
-- Legal escalation if required
+- Further action, including legal escalation, where necessary

 ---